zamazan4ik/awesome-pgo/article/article.md

 * LCC saves PGO profiles in its own format.
 There is a tool `eprof` to work with these profiles.
 This tool can merge profiles and show some statistics about PGO profiles.
 So in general it looks like a viable alternative to `llvm-profdata`.
 * No way to tweak PGO profiles dumping via compiler intrinsics (Clang [has](https://clang.llvm.org/docs/UsersManual.html#fine-tuning-profile-collection) such functionality).

 [ALT Linux](https://en.wikipedia.org/wiki/ALT_Linux) (a Russian Linux-based OS that support Elbrus CPUs)LCC [has](http://ftp.altlinux.org/pub/people/mike/elbrus/docs/elbrus_prog/html/chapter1.html#twostage-comp) a dedicated page about PGO.
 From that page you can find that LCC has a dedicated documentation about PGO.
 Unfortunately, this documentation is not availabe online - the only way to read it is get access to an Elbrus machine (see the link below).
 Fun fact: this documentation is so "well-known" that even some LCC engineers don't know about it existance :) I checked LCC's PGO documentation and would say that the documentation is quite detailed.
-Of course, more practical scenarios could be covered, etc. but in general it's fine.
+Of course, more practical scenarios could be covered in more details, etc. but in general it's fine.

 What is the LCC's PGO implementation quality in practice?
 There is no publicly-available benchmarks so I performed some for you instead.
 Since many software for Elbrus need to be patched, and available Elbrus machines are kinda slow (so I need to wait for the benchmark results) I did only one benchmark - for SQLite.
 The results are available [here](https://github.com/zamazan4ik/awesome-pgo/blob/main/sqlite.md#results).
 However, nothing too interesting, to be honest - PGO works in LCC as in other compilers, with similar performance improvements.
 It would be awesome if MCST engineers can provide more benchmarks in the future.
 Hm... does anyone have PGO benchmarks for Itanium?
 I am interested in such benchmarks as well (at least from the historical perspective since no one cares about Itanium anymore).

 By the way, if you want to play with e2k-based CPUs (because why not?), you can request **free** remote access [here](https://elbrus.kurisa.ch/).
 I checked - it really works, I got SSH access to a Elbrus-based machine in a 2 days after the request.
 Nice job!

+#### Other compilers

+What about other proprietary compilers like [Cray C++ compiler](https://docs.lumi-supercomputer.eu/development/compiling/cce/) and others?
+I don't know and actually don't care much (because prefer open source compilers instead).
+If you are interested in these compilers - please check corresponding documentation.
+If PGO support is missing in them - ask vendors about implementing PGO in their compilers.

 ### Rust